-The digital world is continuing to evolve as new generations are continually on the rise.
-Social media has always been of interest to Millennials and Generation Z, but each has found solace in different platforms and usage methods.
-While Millennials make up one quarter of the nation’s population, Generation Z is following closely, and both generations currently make up a large part of the consumer market.
-Businesses and corporations should be studying and evaluating their use and interests on social media as well as identifying what marketing elements get the most attention.
+The digital world is evolving as new generations are continually on the rise.
+Social media has always been of interest to Millennials and Generation Z. However, each has found solace in different platforms and usage methods.
+While Millennials make up one quarter of the nation’s population, Generation Z is following closely.
+Both generations currently make up a large part of the consumer market.
+Businesses and corporations should be studying and evaluating their use and interests on social media.
+They should also be identifying what marketing elements get the most attention.
 These generations are the future of the marketing world.

 The Haps on Millennials

-Those that are categorized as Millennials are born between 1980 and 1994.
-Social media began gaining popularity and traction, while many of these individuals were in middle or high school and became a primary communication method for many.
+Millennials were born between 1980 and 1994.
+Social media began gaining popularity and traction while many of these individuals were in middle or high school, and became a primary communication method for many.
 Because of the infancy of social media during this time, many Millennials took the available social media platforms as an opportunity to expand their personal and professional lives, sharing these details for all to see.

-Millennials are known to utilize a diverse range of platforms as many platforms were released in this time frame, and many were encouraged to see what they were all about.
-Facebook is the platform that is utilized most frequently, often multiple times a day, and after that come YouTube and Instagram.
-Along with the previously mentioned platforms, others follow that are more popular with younger generations; Snapchat, Twitter, and Pinterest.
+Millennials utilize a diverse range of platforms since many platforms were released while they were growing up.
+Facebook is the platform that they utilize most frequently, often multiple times a day, followed by YouTube and Instagram.
+And while they also use Snapchat, Twitter, and Pinterest, those are more popular with younger generations.

 The Tea on Gen Z

-Those that are categorized as Generation Z are born between 1995 and 2012.
-In the current year, these individuals represent the largest group of consumers across the world.
-Generation Z individuals have never known a world without social media as they’ve had access to the internet and social media platforms from the get-go.
-Social media is their source for everything they find to be influential in their lives such as news, entertainment, and communication.
+Generation Z was born between 1995 and 2012.
+In the current year, they represent the largest group of consumers across the world.
+Gen Z has never known a world without social media.
+They’ve had access to the internet and social media platforms from the get-go.
+Social media is their source for everything influential in their lives such as news, entertainment, and communication.

-Generation Z individuals are known to spend more time on social media when compared to Millennials but on fewer platforms.
-Their interests are typically more targeted, interested in mastering platform(s), and they know exactly what they want to get out of their social media use.
-YouTube and Instagram are the platforms that are utilized most frequently and are followed closely by Snapchat.
-Along with the previously mentioned platforms, others are also used, such as Facebook, Twitter, and Pinterest, but have significantly lower usage rates.
+Generation Z spends more time on social media compared to Millennials, but on fewer platforms.
+Their interests are typically more targeted.
+Gen Z likes to master platform(s).
+They know exactly what they want to get out of their social media use.
+YouTube and Instagram are the platforms they utilize most frequently, followed closely by Snapchat.
+Others that they also use – such as Facebook, Twitter, and Pinterest – have significantly lower usage rates.

 What’s the Diff?

-While there are many generational differences present when comparing Millennials and Generation Z, a select few stand out more than others.
-Generation Z individuals look for entertainment and fun in their social media while Millennials enjoy sharing, updating statuses, and interacting with friends.
-The popularity of Facebook in younger generations is decreasing substantially because of this, as Generation Z prefer platforms that are more visual like YouTube, Instagram, and Snapchat.
+While there are many generational differences present when comparing Millennials and Generation Z, a select few stand out.
+Gen Zers look for entertainment and fun in their social media.
+Millennials enjoy sharing, updating statuses, and interacting with friends.
+The popularity of Facebook in younger generations is decreasing substantially because of these differences.
+Gen Z prefer platforms that are more visual like YouTube, Instagram, and Snapchat.

-Generation Z individuals utilize fewer social platforms but spend longer durations of time on their chosen platforms.
-Due to their interest in an incredibly visual platform, Generation Z is very selective as to where they share their content, but it’s typically on Instagram or Snapchat, while YouTube is accessed primarily for entertainment.
+Gen Zers utilize fewer social platforms but spend longer amounts of time on their chosen platforms.
+They are selective as to where they share their content.
+It’s typically on Instagram or Snapchat, while they use YouTube primarily for entertainment.
 Along with this difference, there’s also the influencer marketing method that’s becoming more and more popular.
-Generation Z enjoys utilizing social media to keep up with their favorite celebrities or actors rather than brands they’re interested in, which is what Millennials focus on.
+Generation Z enjoys utilizing social media to keep up with their favorite celebrities or actors rather than brands, which is what Millennials focus on.

 Don’t Be Extra With Millennials